HannSO/Mars-Rover/README.md

    *Controller*
    - Receives input from user and sends this to the parsers to handle.
 Prints the formatted results of the all the rovers by calling on the Multiple Rover Parsers

-  Improvements
-   ---

-   -  I would like to work on refactoring and simplifying the controller methods - particularly the rover controller; they are currently too long.
-Also, because the logic of how the input relates to commands "L" means rover.turn(:l), it does not adhere very well to the Open Closed principle.
-   - Change the design so that rovers cannot occupy the same space